Ballpark Roadtrip: Yankee Stadium

 Mascot: INC - We don't need no stinking mascot.
 We have 26 rings!

-Team Tradition: A – Yankee Pride is everywhere.
-Very well done in the Great Hall, museum, and in food court with photos of past Yankee players eating.
+Team Tradition: A - Yankee Pride is everywhere.
+Very well done in the Great Hall, museum, and in the food court with photos of past Yankee players eating.
 This is where Citi Field and Mets lose out.

 Location: B - The new ballpark was constructed across the street of the 1923 Yankee Stadium, on the former site of Macombs Dam Park.
 A quick subway ride from midtown Manhattan, limited parking and plenty of traffic.

 Photos taken July 22, 2009, using a Canon EOS 50D Digital SLR with a EF 24-105mm f/4L IS USM Standard lens and a PowerShot SD970 IS Digital Camera.